LawrenceStanton/HDC1080/README.md

     )
     ```

-    > If you are not using CMake, you must then simply add the HDC1080 include directory and source files to your chosen build system.

 3. Provide an I2C interface when constructing the driver.
 Refer to [Design Patterns](#design-patterns) below and [HDC1080.hpp](Inc/HDC1080.hpp) for more information.

-4. Construct the HDC1080 I2C interface and class object.
+4. Construct the derived HDC1080 I2C interface and class object.

     ```cpp
     // Construct the I2C interface